jerrywithaz/react-styled-layout/README.md

 ### Grid System

-Below is an example of using the `FlexBox` component in conjuction with the `FlexItem`.
-We set up a 3 column grid where the widths of each column are dynamically adjusted based on the users screen size.
+Below is an example of using the `FlexBox` component in conjuction with the `FlexItem` to create a responsive grid system.

 ```tsx
 import { HorizontalFlexBox, FlexItem } from "react-styled-layout";